Skip to Main Content

 sh ./shell/deploy.sh /home/data bond0

-The default installation package of CubeFS provides a set of command-line tools for cluster management in the build/bin directory.
-This article will also use these command-line tools for additional configuration.
-Use the CubeFS command-line tools to check the cluster status and verify if the setup is successful:
+The build/bin directory under the default CubeFS installation package provides a series of command-line tools for managing the cluster.
+In this article, these command-line tools will also be used for some additional configuration.
+Use CubeFS command-line tools to check the cluster status and verify if the setup was successful:

 # Execute the Command